 Now that you have your camera, tripod, and lighting sorted, it’s time to choose a setting.
 There’s a tendency for people to assume that shooting outdoors in a park is a great idea, but if you’ve ever tried it out you’ll know it can be hit and miss.
 Remember what we said about cloud cover?

 We recommend choosing a room with plenty of natural light and a plain neutral coloured wall that you can use as a background.
+Alternatively, using natural light outdoors can also yield excellent results, especially during golden hour or in shaded areas.
 If there are no suitable walls, don’t worry.
 You can either buy a professional backdrop sheet or use an old bed sheet (once it’s ironed and clean!)
 Choose a plain neutral colour such as light grey, white, or even a pale blue as these are the industry standards.

 Choose your outfit